pulp/pulp_container/docs/admin/guides/pull-through-caching.md

     Pulp API endpoints.
 The repositories are read-only and public by default.

+!!! info

+    Removing a pull-through remote associated to a distribution may result in errors when attempting to retrieve content not yet cached in Pulp.

 ### Filtering the repositories

 It is possible to use the includes/excludes fields to set a list of upstream repositories that Pulp